Farnaztr/LibManager/README.md

 # LibManager

 A comprehensive Windows Forms application developed in C# for managing library operations.
-This system provides secure access, member management, and book inventory control with a user-friendly Persian interface.
+This system provides secure access, member management, and book inventory control with a user-friendly interface.

 ---